haggen/localthreat/README.md

 ### Overview

-All the code is hosted on [GitHub](https://github.com/haggen/localthreat).
+The code and documentation are hosted on [GitHub](https://github.com/haggen/localthreat).
 The design lives on [Figma](https://www.figma.com/file/BPH2xeVvbBDAnWpjMI58GpnW/localthreat.next).
-Bug tracking, feature request, or any other feedback must be made on the [repository's issues page](https://github.com/haggen/localthreat/issues/new).
+Bug tracking, feature request, and any other feedback must be made on the [repository's issues page](https://github.com/haggen/localthreat/issues/new).

-### Easily
+### Setup

+#### Automagical

 If you've got docker-compose 1.13.0+ installed, simply run: